(New England) Contra

 B1: Partner Balance & Swing.
 (16)

-… continuing smoothly to a ½-Hey, ladies pass right shoulders.
+…continuing smoothly into a ½-Hey - ladies pass right shoulders.
 After men pass each other in the middle (by the right shoulder), they veer right to ‘progress’ on to a new neighbor.
 (8) On reaching an end, turn-back - as a couple - and wait-out a ‘go’.

 Hopscotch Reel